 The Seminyak Beach Resort & Spa – Stylish, personable, and serene.

 A variety of rooms are spread out among the Beach Wing, which offers ocean views, and the Garden Wing on the other side of the road.
 All rooms are comfortable, without being opulent, and feature a modern Balinese décor.
 Suites are far larger and more luxurious, and feature jacuzzis with sea views.
-The secluded villas with private pools are close to the sea, but don’t provide views of the beach (which is grey).
-The stunning infinity pool is surrounded by palms and traditional statues and fountains, and is just steps from the sand.
+The secluded villas with private pools are close to the sea but don’t provide views of the beach.
+The stunning infinity pool is surrounded by palms, traditional statues, and fountains, and is just steps from the sand.
 Situated where the street (which isn’t noisy) comes close to Seminyak Beach, the resort is also within a short stroll of several bars, bistros, and boutiques.